dijasila/Atomic-Simulation-Recipees/README.md

 Submit a recipe to a computer-cluster
 -------------------------------------
-We assumed that you have installed the `myqueue`-package and are familiar with its usage.
+It is also recommended to use these recipes together with the `myqueue` job managing package.
+We assume that you have installed the `myqueue`-package and are familiar with its usage.
 If you are not, then take a look at its excellent documentation.
 To submit a job that relaxes a structure simply do

 ```console